The research center “International Finance and Macroeconomics” at the Kiel Institute for the World Economy is looking for an

 intern (m/f/div), full-time (38.7h/week)

-for our research project on “The Ukraine Support Tracker” at the earliest possible date.
+for our research project on “The Ukraine Support Tracker” to start in spring.
 We are a young, dynamic, research-oriented team, focusing on questions of international political economy, in particular regarding international relations, geopolitics, and foreign assistance.

 The intern will actively participate in our broad-based research agenda on which countries support Ukraine in the Russo-Ukrainian war.
 In this research project, we explore international donation flows with a particular focus on humanitarian, financial and military bilateral aid and on aggregate and country-level decomposition of pledges.
 Processing and quantifying micro-level data on bilateral aid pledges and deliveries using Excel will constitute a big part of the project.